jefmenegazzo/Intelligent-Vehicle-Perception-Based-on-Inertial-Sensing-and-Artificial-Intelligence/README.md

 - **PVS 9**: Data sampled in the Fiat Palio vehicle, traveling through Scenario 3 with Driver 3, on a 10.74 km route.

-The nine datasets are available for download at this link: [PVS Datasets](https://arquivos.ufsc.br/d/55ee83c2c9d647eaa252/?p=/&mode=grid).
+The nine datasets are available for download at this link [PVS Datasets](https://arquivos.ufsc.br/d/55ee83c2c9d647eaa252/?p=/&mode=grid).
 Each dataset consists of the following files:

 - **dataset_gps.csv**:
     - GPS dataset, including latitude, longitude, altitude, speed, accuracy, etc.